pulumi/pulumi-hugo/themes/default/content/blog/iac-recommended-practices-using-automation-api/index.md

 ## Digging into Zephyr's Automation API Program

 {{% notes type="info" %}}
-You can view the Pulumi Automation API program that Zephyr wrote in the `local-source` directory of [the `pulumi/zephyr-automation` repository](https://github.com/pulumi/zephyr-automation/) on GitHub.
+You can view the Pulumi Automation API program that Zephyr wrote in the `local-source` directory of [the `pulumi/zephyr-automation` repository](https://github.com/pulumi/zephyr-automation/) on GitHub, in the `blog/automation-api` branch.
 {{% /notes %}}

 Zephyr's team decided to write their Pulumi Automation API program in Golang.
 One of the first things you'll note about the Pulumi Automation API program is that it looks more like a "regular" Go program than a typical Pulumi Go program.